Structure and location of the clitoris

 The Clitorourethrovaginal (CUV) Complex

-Recent studies by researchers such as Pierre Folde and Odile Buisson have introduced the concept of the Clitorourethrovaginal complex, or CUV-complex.
-This term highlights the intimate connection between the clitoris, the urethra, and the anterior wall of the vagina.
-These structures are so closely intertwined that stimulation of one often affects the others.
-In yoni massage, we treat this area as a unified sensory field, recognizing that tension in the vaginal wall can physically inhibit the erectile capacity of the clitoral system.
+Researchers Pierre Foldes and Odile Buisson introduced the term Clitorourethrovaginal complex, or CUV complex.
+This describes the close connection between the clitoris, the urethra, and the front wall of the vagina.
+These structures are so tightly linked that touching one affects the others.

 Exploring the Clitoral Legs (Crura)